erisu/test/README.md

-# test
+# Test
-Git Test Repo
+This is a test repo to perform various git related command.